cjolson1/Lagunitas-Quality-Assurance/README.md

 Here are some useful practices to employ during code reviews:

-- **Review fewer than 200-400 lines of code at a time:** The Cisco code review study (see the sidebar) showed that for optimal effectiveness, developers should review fewer than 200-400 lines of code (LOC) at a time.
+- **Review fewer than 200-400 lines of code at a time:** The Cisco code review study showed that for optimal effectiveness, developers should review fewer than 200-400 lines of code (LOC) at a time.
 Beyond that, the ability to find defects diminishes.
 At this rate, with the review spread over no more than 60–90 minutes, you should get a 70–90% yield.
 In other words, if 10 defects existed, you'd find 7 to 9 of them.
 - **Aim for an inspection rate of fewer than 300-500 lines of code (LOC) per hour:** Take your time with code review.
 Faster is not better.
 IBM research shows that you'll achieve optimal results at an inspection rate of less than 300–500 LOC per hour.
 - **Take enough time for a proper, slow review, but not more than 60–90 minutes:** IBM research shows that 60-90 minutes are the upper bound for effective code reviewing.
 On the flip side, you should always spend at least five minutes reviewing code, even if it's one line.
 - **Be sure that authors annotate source code before the review begins**
-- **Create a personal checklist: Each person typically makes the same 15–20 mistakes:** If you notice what your typical errors are, you can develop your own personal checklist (Personal Software Process, the Software Engineering Institute, and the Capability Maturity Model Integrated recommend this practice, too).
+- **Create a personal checklist:** Each person typically makes the same 15–20 mistakes.
+If you notice what your typical errors are, you can develop your own personal checklist (Personal Software Process, the Software Engineering Institute, and the Capability Maturity Model Integrated recommend this practice, too).
 Reviewers will do the work of determining your common mistakes.
 All you have to do is keep a short checklist of the common flaws in your work, particularly the things that you most often forget to do.
 - **Foster a good code review culture in which finding defects is viewed positively**
 - **Metrics should never be used to single out developers, particularly in front of their peers:** This practice can seriously damage morale.